What is the Vision Zero Network?

 For our communities to succeed in keeping people safe on our streets, sidewalks, and bikeways, it will take real change.
 And we know that this change won’t be easy because it means, in many cases, affecting the status quo.

 Networking Cities Together to Take Action

-The Network convenes leaders in the realms of public health, transportation planning & engineering, policy, law enforcement, community advocacy, and the private sector to develop and share promising strategies and to support strong, distributed leadership that make Vision Zero a reality.
+The Network convenes leaders in the realms of public health, transportation planning & engineering, policy, community advocacy, and the private sector to develop and share promising strategies and to support strong, distributed leadership that make Vision Zero a reality.
 Leaders in these diverse fields are critical to build understanding and buy-in for Vision Zero and to implement meaningful policies and practices that ensure safe mobility for all.
 In addition to facilitating peer-to-peer networking amongst public sector staff working toward Vision Zero, the Network also brings together Vision Zero advocates from across the country, offering the chance to share and advance organizing strategies and lessons learned.

 Communities of all sizes and types across the nation face similar challenges — and opportunities — in ensuring safe mobility.
 The Vision Zero Network offers support and resources for all communities committed to Vision Zero including: informational webinars, in-person meetings, conference panels, case studies, and hands-on resources that share successful strategies.

 The Network’s early work in 2016 included the launch of its Vision Zero Focus Cities program to encourage collaboration among leaders in 10 early-adopter Vision Zero cities.
 Read more about Focus Cities here.

 - Helping to grow the number of U.S. communities committing to Vision Zero from just two to more than 30 today.